-The second is T.M.
+Second is T.M.
 Hasbi Ash-Shiddieqy’s Tafsir al-Qur’anul Majid an-Nur.
-Ash-Shiddieqy (1904-1975) wrote this commentary when scholars were still arguing about whether it was permissible to translate and write the Qur’an in languages other than Arabic, its parent language.
+Ash-Shiddieqy (1904-1975),.
+He wrote this commentary when scholars were still arguing about whether it was permissible to translate and write the Qur’an in languages other than Arabic, its parent language.
 The scholars who forbade it followed Ibn Taymiyah (1328 AD) because it was impossible to translate the Qur’an into another language with a precise and adequate meaning.
 The scholars who allowed it, including Ash-Shiddieqy, followed Ash-Shāṭibī (1388 AD).
-This tafsīr was written from 1952 to 1961 while he was also busy teaching, leading the faculty, being a member of the Constituent Assembly of the Republic of Indonesia, and other activities.(Ash-Shiddieqy, 2016: 4).
+This tafsīr was written from 1952 to 1961 while he was also inter alia busy teaching, leading the faculty, and being a member of the Constituent Assembly of the Republic of Indonesia(Ash-Shiddieqy, 2016: 4).

-Ash-Shiddieqy became a Professor of Hadith science at IAIN Sunan Kalijaga Yogyakarta in 1960.
-At the same year, he was named Dean of IAIN Sunan Kalijaga's Sharia Faculty and served until 1972.(Supian, 2014: 270-291) Along with his daily activities, he has written many scientific works, including Tafsir an-Nur.
+Ash-Shiddieqy became a Professor of Hadith Science at IAIN Sunan Kalijaga Yogyakarta in 1960.
+At the same year, he was named Dean of IAIN Sunan Kalijaga's Sharia Faculty and served until 1972 (Supian, 2014: 270-291).
+Along with his daily activities, he has written many scientific works, including Tafsir an-Nur.

 The third is Hamka’s Tafsir Al-Azhar.
-The word “Al-Azhar” originates from a mosque, Al-Azhar mosque, where Hamka (1908-1981, the writer) gave the tafsīr lectures.(Badawi & Zulkarnaini, 2021: 121) In 1964, the New Order’s government officials detained him on accusations of treason and imprisoned him for two years and seven months.
+The word “Al-Azhar” originates from a mosque, the Al-Azhar mosque, where Hamka (1908-1981, the writer) presented the tafsīr lectures (Badawi & Zulkarnaini, 2021: 121).
+In 1964, the New Order’s government officials detained him on accusations of treason and imprisoned him for two years and seven months.
 During his imprisonment, he utilized his time to refine his interpretation, resulting in a 30-volume work.
 The structure of this Tafsir al-Azhar follows the Ottoman order (tartīb ʿuthmānī), with the chapters and verses arranged according to the Ottoman muṣhaf (manuscript).

-Paired with scientific discoveries, Hamka's proficiency with Arabic and Indonesian literature enabled him to create interpretive works that is accessible to a broad audience.
-With his enormous contribution to the Al-Azhar commentary, Hamka has united humanities and natural philosophy under unambiguous principles.(Syefriyeni & Nasrudin, 2023: 1-7)
+Paired with scientific discoveries, Hamka's proficiency with Arabic and Indonesian literature enabled him to create interpretive works that are accessible to a broad audience.
+With his enormous contribution to the Al-Azhar commentary, Hamka has united the humanities and natural philosophy under unambiguous principles (Syefriyeni & Nasrudin, 2023: 1-7).
+For example, regarding Surat al-Rahman 55:5-6 ("The sun and the moon run according to calculation.
+And the stars and the trees prostrate themselves to Him.")
+Hamka explained that this verse shows the harmony of the universe, and this harmony is under the laws of nature and modern astronomy.
+Then he linked the law of balance in nature with human social harmony, that as God's law governs nature, humans must also live in moral and social balance.

-Social etiquette (adab ijtimāʿī) is the pattern used in Tafsir Al-Azhar, where the content of the Qur’anic explanation is related to aspects of life within society.(Hidayati, 2018: 25-42) From a methodological standpoint, Tafsir al-Azhar is a mixture of rational exegesis (tafsīr bi al-ra’yi) and explanation based on ḥadīth, other Quranic passages, and companions' opinions (tafsīr bi al- ma’thūr).(Jamarudin et al., 2019: 24-47)
+Social etiquette (adab ijtimāʿī) is the pattern used in Tafsir Al-Azhar, where the content of the Qur’anic explanation is related to aspects of life within society (Hidayati, 2018: 25-42).
+From a methodological standpoint, Tafsir al-Azhar is a mixture of rational exegesis (tafsīr bi al-ra’yi) and explanation based on ḥadīth, other Quranic passages, and also companions' opinions (tafsīr bi al- ma’thūr) (Jamarudin et al., 2019: 24-47).

 Hamka has more than 76 works covering socio-political criticism, history, and the science of Qur’anic exegesis.
 One such work is Tafsir Al-Azhar.
 Egypt's Al-Azhar University and the National University of Malaysia awarded Hamka an Honorary Doctorate for his outstanding services in the field of religious studies.(Hidayati, 2018)